I’m ready to compete! Where do I start?

 - JUMP into STEM will award one winner from each challenge.
 These winners will receive a token of recognition.

-- Challenge winners and additional teams will be invited, if eligible, to compete in the JUMP into STEM Final Event at Oak Ridge National Laboratory on January 27–28, 2022.
+- Challenge winners and additional teams will be invited, if eligible, to compete in the JUMP into STEM Final Competition at National Renewable Energy Laboratory on January 26–27, 2023.

-- Final Event winners receive a 10-week paid summer internship at the National Renewable Energy Laboratory, Oak Ridge National Laboratory, or Pacific Northwest National Laboratory.
+- Final Competition winners receive a 10-week paid summer internship at the National Renewable Energy Laboratory, Oak Ridge National Laboratory, or Pacific Northwest National Laboratory.